cgkineo/adapt-hotgrid/README.md

 **instruction** (string): This optional text appears above the component.
 It is frequently used to guide the learner’s interaction with the component.

+**_canCycleThroughPagination** (boolean): Enables the pop-ups to be cycled through endlessly using either the previous or next icon.
+When set to `true`, clicking "next" on the final stage will display the very first stage.
+When set to `false`, the final stage will display only a "previous" icon.
+The default is `false`.

+**_hidePagination** (boolean): When set to `true`, hides the "previous" and "next" icons and progress indicator (e.g., "1/5") on the pop-up's toolbar.
+The default is `false`.

 **\_columns** (number): This value determines the number of columns within the grid.
 Any number of columns can be set however keep in mind the more columns there are the smaller the items will be.

 Hotgrid has a dynamic layout system.
 If you have 5 items but set the columns to 3, hotgrid will put 3 items in the first row and 2 on the second.
 The second row then will be automatically centred.
 This works with any amount of items and columns - ie that last row will always be centred for you.